AGRIS: Metadata formats

-FAO AGRIS under the CIARD
+AGRIS under the CIARD

-Falling under the umbrella of CIARD, a joint initiative co-led by the CGIAR, GFAR and FAO, the new FAO AGRIS aims to promote the sharing and management of agricultural science and technology information through the use of common standards and methodologies.
-These will incorporate Web 2.0 features, in order to make the search experience as comprehensive, intuitive and far-reaching as possible for users of the new FAO AGRIS.
+Falling under the umbrella of CIARD, a joint initiative co-led by the CGIAR, GFAR and FAO, the new AGRIS aims to promote the sharing and management of agricultural science and technology information through the use of common standards and methodologies.
+These will incorporate Web 2.0 features, in order to make the search experience as comprehensive, intuitive and far-reaching as possible for users of the new AGRIS.

-Furthermore, the new FAO AGRIS will also leverage the data and infrastructure of one of CIARD's projects: the CIARD RING.
+Furthermore, the new AGRIS will also leverage the data and infrastructure of one of CIARD's projects: the CIARD RING.
 An acronym standing for Routemap to Information Nodes and Gateways (RING), the CIARD RING project is led by GFAR and it aims to: